Gelinator/ExDataAnalysisProject2/README.md

 Connected dots plots have been used with no scaling.
 They can therefore be interpreted as is.

 ### Plot 6
-A logarithmic scale as been used for the Y-axis in order to show the amplitude of variations rather than absolute variations.
+A logarithmic scale has been used for the Y-axis in order to show the amplitude of variations rather than absolute variations.

 ## Technical details
 Built on
         R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet"
 Platform
         x86_64-apple-darwin13.4.0 (64-bit)